0xHera4/0xHera4/README.md

 ## Hi there 👋
+I'm currently on an exciting journey to learn and explore various topics in technology.
+My primary interests include Linux, Bash scripting, C programming, backend development, networking, and computer security.
+I'm continuously developing my knowledge and skills in these areas.
+This GitHub is where I document my progress, share my projects, and collaborate with others.
+I'm passionate about understanding the technical details and building a strong foundation in these fields.
+Let's learn and grow together!
 <!--
 **0xHera4/0xHera4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.